JonathanSpeek/spacegrid/README.md

 ## Contributing to Spacegrid
 - Spacegrid CSS is currently maintained by [@JonathanSpeek](http://github.com/jonathanspeek)
 - Checkout the [Contribution Guide](https://github.com/JonathanSpeek/spacegrid/blob/master/CONTRIBUTING.md) if you'd like to lend a hand.

-## Follow Us
-- For announcements and updates, follow Spacegrid CSS on Twitter: [@spacegridcss](http://twitter.com/spacegridcss)
-- Feel free to buy me a [coffee](https://ko-fi.com/A378OHL)!